There are 86 counties in Great Britain:

-A change in planning rules was presented which would allow for councils to put up boundary signs marking traditional English counties – including the likes of Cumberland, Huntingdonshire, Westmorland and Middlesex.
+A change in planning rules (paragraph 33 “Advertisement guidance”) was presented allowing for councils to put up boundary signs marking traditional English counties – including the likes of Cumberland, Huntingdonshire, Westmorland and Middlesex.
 Eric Pickles himself stated that

 ” the tapestry of England’s counties binds our nation together, and is interwoven with our cultural fabric – from our cricket to our ales.
 Previous governments have tried to wipe the counties off the map, imposing bland administrative structures or alien euro-regions.
 But I believe we are stronger as a nation when we cherish and champion our local and traditional ties.
 This government is proud to wave the flag of St George alongside our county flags.
 Whatever one’s class, colour or creed, we should have pride in our English identities within the United Kingdom’s Union that binds us together.”

 Underlining the government’s commitment to our true counties, in 2016, following a change in planning policy, the Office of National Statistics published its Index of Place Names in Great Britain, and at its website specifically highlighted the continued existence of our real counties,